Welcome to today's edition of the Rush 24-7 podcast.

 You feel that the animals that you're eating have been treated better before they were killed, slaughtered to be eaten by you.

-Uh and that's what the organic movement prays.
+And that's what the organic movement praises.

 That's fine.

-I don't you people are misunderstanding me here.
+You people are misunderstanding me here.

-You know, getting caught up in these movements because of feelings and so forth, rather than having any idea what they're doing.
+You know, getting caught up in these movements because of feelings and so forth rather than having any idea what they're doing.

-What Chris in Las Cruces, New Mexico, your next EIB network.
+Chris in Las Cruces, New Mexico, your next EIB network.

 Hello.